 If it’s not Victim-Centered, it’s not Restorative, and it’s not Justice.

-One of the more promising aspects of the growing awareness of crime victims’ needs during recent decades has been the exploration and implementation of “Restorative Justice” (RJ), an important adjunct (especially when applied in Victim-Centered ways) to the mechanisms of our traditional justice system.
-Much has been written about the supposed “ancient” roots of RJ principles, and their connections to indigenous tribal traditions – and there is certainly a clear connection where Circle traditions are utilized.
-But modern RJ theory and practice in the context of Victims/Survivors are actually rooted in concepts of Victim Restitution.
+Among the more promising aspects of the growing awareness of crime victims’ needs during recent decades has been the exploration and implementation of “Restorative Justice” (RJ) practices, an important adjunct (especially when applied in Victim-Centered ways) to the mechanisms of our traditional justice system.
+A lot has been written about the supposed “ancient” roots of RJ principles, and their connections to indigenous tribal traditions – and there is certainly a clear connection where Circle traditions are utilized.
+But modern RJ theory and practice as it relates to Crime Victims/Survivors actually arose from the relatively recent concept of Victim Restitution.
 Indeed, Albert Eglash, the person widely credited with the first use of the term “restorative justice,” suggested in 1958 that it could be a powerful result of what he termed “creative restitution.”
 It began to develop more robustly in this country during the 1970s, but at some point, its victim-centered focus became overshadowed by a growing offender/rehabilitation-centered one, leaving many victims/survivors wondering what had happened to their understanding of what justice means.

 The underlying principle of Restitution is the repair of harms.
 Victims/Survivors seeking a sense of healing and of justice can find in Restitution a measure of recompense and, as intended, even a measure of “restoration.”
 This is different from the way RJ is often understood today, which is to be focused more on the “interactions” between Victims/Survivors and Offenders as the “restorative” component, when all goes well.
 Experience has shown, however, that the quality and purpose of the interactions are critical, and even a “mediated” conversation between a Victim and an Offender doesn’t necessarily provide a path to healing or to a sense of justice for all Victims/Survivors.
 There may be many reasons for this but, to begin with, violent crime and violation are not “misunderstandings” to be resolved — even by intelligent and well-meaning mediators — especially when their work is neither survivor-trauma-informed nor offender-issue-informed.
 And while traditional RJ may be very different in nature from Victim-Centered VOD, our work is often considered under the umbrella of RJ, so its principles and distinctions bear reviewing.